Maxteabag/sqlit/README.md

 ## Motivation

-Throughout my career, the undesputed truth was that SSMS was the only respectable way to access a database.
+Throughout my career, the undesputed truth was that heavy GUI's like SSMS was the only respectable way to access a database.
 It didn't matter that I wasn't a DBA, or that I didn't need complex performance graphs.
 I was expected to install a gigabyte-heavy behemoth that took ages to launch all for the mere purpose of running a few queries to update and view a couple of rows.

 When I switched to Linux, I was suddenly unable to return to the devil I know, and I asked myself: _how do I access my data now?_